-There are a few countries where operators enjoy very high total revenue per consumed gigabyte: Belgium, Luxembourg, Germany and Greece.
+There are a few countries where operators enjoy very high total revenue per consumed gigabyte: Canada, Belgium, Luxembourg, Germany and Greece.
 The observation is based on the latest available data - FY 2018 or 1H 2019.
-Based on previous reports, we should expect Canada to have high revenue per GB as well.
-But as there is no data even for 2018 available yet, Canada can't be in the graph.

 It's important to point out that our analysis looks at what the mobile operator industry de facto makes on end-users, not what the best offer on the market currently is.
 In reality, most users are on old price plans because they are still locked in by a contract - or because they have not bothered to find the best deal.